tcoulter/evmscript/README.md

 // Notice every jump destination is two bytes.
 // With that in memory, you could then do the following:

-push(4)           // load first call data slot past solidity 4-byte hash calldataload()    // this will load the index passed in push(0x2)         // it's 2 bytes per index, so take that into account mul()             //
+push(4)           // 1.
+Load first call data slot past solidity 4-byte hash.
+calldataload()    // This will load the index passed in.
+It's 2 bytes per push(0x2)         // index, so take that into account. mul()             //

-push(0x80)        // calculate the offset for the index based on start of the map add()
+push(0x80)        // 2.
+Calculate the offset for the index based on start of the map. add()

-mload()           // load 32 bytes from the index offset onto the stack push(30)          // get rid of the 30 we don't need shr()             // jump()            // and viola! jump to the desired location
+mload()           // 3.
+Load 32 bytes from the index offset onto the stack push(30)          // and get rid of the 30 we don't need. shr()             //

+jump()            // And 4.
+Viola!
+Jump to the desired location.

 ```